Tinker Tailor Soldier Spy (TV series): Plot

 Before his ousting, Control had narrowed his list of suspects to five men – Roy Bland, Toby Esterhase, Bill Haydon, Percy Alleline, and George Smiley – all of whom occupied high positions in the Circus.
 Knowing the Soviet spy is highly placed in the Circus, Lacon cannot trust the Circus to uncover the mole or even allow its personnel to know of the investigation.
 Smiley, who had been fired along with Control while Control's other four suspects were promoted, is recalled by Lacon and given instructions to expose the mole.
 With the help of his protégé, Peter Guillam, who is still in the Circus, Smiley begins a secret investigation into the events surrounding Operation Testify, believing it will lead him to the identity of the mole, whom Moscow Centre has given the cover name Gerald.

-Smiley learns that Operation Witchcraft uses a safe house to meet with Aleksey Aleksandrovich Polyakov, a Soviet agent.
-Polyakov appears to hand over valuable intelligence material, but this is actually "chickenfeed", and the operation is a cover by which Gerald passes valuable material to Polyakov.
+Smiley learns that Operation Witchcraft uses a safehouse to meet with Aleksey Aleksandrovich Polyakov, a Soviet agent.
+Polyakov appears to hand over valuable intelligence material but this is actually "chickenfeed", and the operation is a cover by which Gerald passes valuable material to Polyakov.
 Smiley forces Toby Esterhase to reveal the location of the safe house.
-Tarr is sent to Paris, from where he sends a coded message to Alleline about "information crucial to the well-being of the Service".
-This triggers an emergency meeting between Gerald and Polyakov at the safe house, where Smiley and Guillam are lying in wait.
+Tarr is sent to Paris, where he sends a coded message to Alleline about "information crucial to the wellbeing of the Service".
+This triggers an emergency meeting between Gerald and Polyakov at the safehouse, where Smiley and Guillam lie in wait.

 The mole is revealed to be Bill Haydon.
-Haydon is debriefed by Smiley but is killed by Jim Prideaux before he can be exchanged with the Russians.
+Haydon is debriefed by Smiley, but is killed by Jim Prideaux before he can be exchanged with the Soviets.